playgen/SUGAR-SocialGamification/articles/Leaderboards.md

-# Leaderboards
+# Leaderboard
-A leaderboard is a comparison tool used to visualise the difference in a particular measurement of a group of players.
-Generating and filtering leaderboards based on [GameData](/articles/GameData), is handled within SUGAR's API.
+Leaderboards provide a visual comparison tool for measurements of resources or objects associated with actors.
+A wide variety of leaderboards are supported including those based achievement or resource based on individual, group or single and multiple games.
+Leaderboards can utilise any [GameData](/articles/GameData), [Actor](/articles/actor),[Skill](/articles/Skills) or [Resource](/articles/Resources).

 ## Features
 * Generate a leaderboard by:
-	* Game
+	* Game / Resource / Skill / Actor
 	* ActorType (Group, Player)
-	* Key (from GameData)
+	* Key (from GameData, Resource, Actor, Skill)
 * Aggregation of values by:
 	* Frequency
 	* Summation
-	* Earliest/Latest occurance
+	* Earliest/Latest occurrence
-	* Highest/Lowest overall occurance
+	* Highest/Lowest overall occurrence
 * Filter results by threshold values (e.g. top 20 or around current player's rank) or [Relationships](/articles/Relationships)

 ## API